vibe-code-inc/pm-board-experiment/src/features.spec.md

-# Bolt Project Specification
+# PM Board Experiment Project Specification

 ## Overview
-Bolt is a task management application that allows users to organize and track tasks across different projects.
+PM Board Experiment is a task management application that allows users to organize and track tasks across different projects.
 It provides features for managing tasks with different statuses, priorities, and assignments.

 ## Product Requirements
 - Users should be able to view and manage projects